 Adam Holden is a songwriter and performs solo and in folk duo Another Penny (with Maurice Condie) .
 He plays guitar, piano and sings.
 Adam grew up in East London playing classical music and listening to songwriters from as many sources as he could find.
 His songs touch on immediate social, domestic and natural landscapes but are also rooted in a love of political ideas.
 “Songs give us a small piece of the world”, says Adam, “and the good ones allow the listener to feel and do something different”.
 They might even be, as one of his songs has it, “a teacher, a comfort, a rebellious friend”.
 His solo EP “Playtime for Everyone” is available to stream and download at: https://adamholden.bandcamp.com/album/playtime-for-everyone.

 Marina is a fiddle player and music arranger/composer based in Newcastle upon Tyne.
 She performs in a number of small ensembles including folk duo Miggins Fiddle, The Sunday Trio and the Miggins Fiddle Ceilidh Band.
-She holds competition titles in both small ensemble performance and composition, and writes harmony arrangements of traditional tunes for the Phoenix Chamber Folk Ensemble.
+She holds competition titles in both small ensemble performance and composition, and writes harmony arrangements of traditional tunes for the Phoenix Chamber Folk Ensemble and the Phoenix Virtual Ensemble.
 Her harmony arrangements have also been adopted into the repertoire of the Tyneside Fiddle Alliance and other local folk ensembles, and are available through the Fiddle Tunes in Harmony project.